awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

       kubectl delete -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.8/docs/examples/rbac-role.yaml
       ```

    1. If you removed the AWS ALB Ingress Controller for Kubernetes, add the following IAM policy to the IAM account created in step 4\.
-The policy allows the AWS load balancer access to the resources that were created by the ALB Ingress Controller for Kubernetes\.
+The policy allows the AWS Load Balancer Controller access to the resources that were created by the ALB Ingress Controller for Kubernetes\.

       1. Download the IAM policy\.
-You can also [view the policy](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy_v1_to_v2_additional.json)\.
+You can also [view the policy](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/install/iam_policy_v1_to_v2_additional.json)\.

          ```
          curl -o iam_policy_v1_to_v2_additional.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/iam_policy_v1_to_v2_additional.json